Man going through a divorce

 Moving on

-When it comes to dating after divorce, it’s important to be honest with potential partners about your situation.
+When it comes to dating after divorce, it’s essential to be honest with potential partners about your situation.
 No one wants to start a new relationship with someone who is still hung up on their ex-spouse or trying to find themselves.
 Taking time to heal and learn from the divorce will help a man feel more confident in himself and ready to move forward.

 Conclusion